BrendanBarnard950/Angen/devlog.md

 ### Saturday, February 15th, 2025
 ## 02:46
 Boys, I did it.
 The computer is talking to me.
 It is really slow, and limited to only 100 tokens on the response for now, but dammit, it's working.
 I am wired, and I cant decide between getting some sleep or plowing on and trying to optimise a little.
 I'm not using my GPU enough, I think.
 Usage _barely_ reaches 60%.
 If I can crowd more onto the GPU I might be able to get speedier responses.
 If I can split to the CPU too, maybe more.
 I dont mind revvnig both up into the 90's if need be.

+## 15:21
+Don't worry, I got some sleep.
+Now I'm back on to my passion, UI design.
+I have managed to learn just enough about PyQT to make a UI that is truly and magnificently ugly whilst also being only barely functional.
+It's done now, the next step is the Context Engine.
+What is the Context Engine?
+Glad you asked.
+Basically the ting that allows us to dynamically load more shit into a vector DB.
+As a fun consequence of me not wanting to set strict file paths for things I've inadvertantly created the cool feature of multiple context sets.
+Now for the hard part.
+Get ChromaDB in here, do some basic handling, and then see if I can get a working context set up.
+The thing that worries me most is prompt length.
+The mroe tokens I spit in the worse it will get.
+I'm getting decent results now, 15-20 second resposne times to generate 1000 (max) tokens.
+Revs my poor 1070Ti right up to 95, but the old girl handles it like a champ.
+Seriously, the 4090 and 5090 is cool and all, but they just don't make 'em like they did the 10 series.
+She's served me well a very long time now, and even when I upgrade I'll make sure she doesn't become e-waste.

+## 20:30
+I have done aprehensible things.
+Things that will surely rob me of sleep.
+Tomorrow is going to be a big cleanup day, because these files are all a mess.
+I really need to make them prettier, mke variables more sensible, just organize everything.
+I might be splitting stuf up into more files to make things more manageable.

+## 21:17
+Ok so everything works in the worst way.
+It's chunking chapter-by-chapter, which is WAY too big.
+It's also not giving me embeddings, which is just _awesome_.
+Need to fix that, don't know how.
+Will later, I need a break.

+## 23:49
+MVP ACHIEVED!
+We did it, and right down to the wire.
+I wanted to get sucecssful querrying and responses going today, and with 10 minutes to spare, I got it going.
+It is REALLY clunky, due to my limited processing powers at the moment, but it technically works, andthat is the best kind of working.